 - We’re a group of over 330 elite developers from around the world, who team up to create the highest quality tutorials on the internet.
 Therefore, we’re always looking for talented developers to join our team, and we’d love for you to be a part! :]

 - Learning: You’ll always be learning something new — and you’ll have fun doing it!
 As a result, you’ll become a better developer and writer, but the best part is that you’ll make a lot of new friends who are also passionate about teaching others.

 - Money: Get paid to learn!
 We offer the highest rates in the industry.

-- Special Opportunities: As a member of the Tutorial Team, you’ll get access to special opportunities such as contributing to our books and products, being a guest on our podcast, working on team projects and much more.
+- Special Opportunities: As a member of the Tutorial Team, you’ll get access to special opportunities such as contributing to our books and products, being a guest or possibly even a guest host on our podcast, working on team projects and much more.